Mint and pistachio pesto is so good that you'll never want traditional basil pesto again. Give this recipe a try - it takes less than 10 minutes!

 How to serve

-Just like traditional pesto, mint and pistachio pesto can be used up in many different recipes.
+Just like traditional pesto, pistachio pesto can be used up in many different recipes.
 Here are some of our faves:

 - on meatloaf- this might sound unusual but this pesto goes really well on Moroccan meatloaf cups